• Courses

 These are just some examples and are not limited to these.
 Just keep in mind to follow the limitations of name length.

 In my case, I used menu_link_click as the event name.
 But this time, sending just the event name is not very useful.
-You’d probably want to know which exact menu items get the most clicks.
+You’d probably want to know which menu items get the most clicks.
 How about the menu item’s name and URL?

 We could do that by sending additional event parameters.
 Even though you could use parameters already mentioned in the documentation of the Enhanced Measurement Events (like link_url and link_text), let’s create two custom parameters (because I just want to show you how to configure them).